An HTTP Server test or the HTTP Server view of a Page Load test may display the following error message:

 Check the server certificate's CA Issuers field of the Authority Information Access extension for a URL that can be used to download the root certificate.
 A browser or a command-line utility such as openssl can be used to view the fields of a certificate, as described in the Displaying Certificate Chains section.

 Once a file with the root certificate has been created, install the certificate in the Enterprise Agent's certificate store.
-Review the ThousandEyes Knowledge Base article Installing CA Certificates on Enterprise Agents for more information on installing a CA's root certificate in an Enterprise Agent.
+For more information on installing a CA's root certificate on an Enterprise Agent, see Installing CA Certificates on Enterprise Agents.

 If the error comes from an Enterprise Agent that uses an SSL-decrypting proxy, the proxy's signing certificate (typically a root certificate but can be an intermediate certificate in organizations which have their own CA) must be added to the Enterprise Agent's certificate store.
 Proxy signing certificates cannot be installed on Cloud Agents.